moataz-armash/pos-system/README.md

     ### Implementation

-    - Integrates UPC-A code scanning for product lookup using `react-zxing`.
+    - Integrates UPC-A code scanning for product lookup using "react-zxing".
     - Displays product details and allows adding products to the cart.
     - Includes a quantity input feature for batch addition of products.
     - Utilizes localStorage to preserve cart items across page navigations.